texstudio-org/texstudio/utilities/manual/source/configuration.md

     They can also be wrapped after a defined number of characters which is not always the same horizontal width if the characters are not monospaced.
     Or hard line wrapping after a number of characters can be selected.
 This inserts a new line when the number of characters exceeds a defined values.
 This insertion is done when saving a document and only for changed lines.

+Show Indent Guides
+:   Shows indentation by drawing a line on the start column of indented lines.
+    These guides are common in programming editors and can be activated in txs as well. (default: on)

+Use Rainbow colored braces
+:   Txs color each level of brace with a different color, so that is easier to discern which opening and closing brace match.
+    Only braces are colored. (default: off)

 Auto save all files
 :   txs allows to automatically save all files every few minutes